Best Rat Traps for Home (2026): 5 Picks Compared

 Victor Indoor Electronic Rat Trap (2-Pack)

-Battery-powered enclosed unit that delivers a high-voltage shock to kill rats instantly.
-Sealed design means you never see or touch the rat — you just empty it into the trash.
+Battery-powered enclosed unit designed to deliver a lethal shock quickly.
+The sealed design means you do not have to see or touch the rat directly — you empty the unit into the trash.
 Best for homeowners with low tolerance for handling kills.

 Check Victor Electronic on Amazon →